Solving Quantified Modal Logic Problems by Translation to Classical Logics: Introduction

-An alternative to developing native modal logic ATP systems is to translate modal logic problems to classical higher-order logic \cite{BOR12,BR13,BP13}, and then solve the higher-order logic problems.
-This indirect approach offers a lot of flexibility.
-In particular, it provides a rich ecosystem for adjusting the different properties of the modal logic under consideration.
-In this paper, nine state-of-the-art higher-order ATP systems are evaluated on higher-order translations of first-order modal logic problems taken from the QMLTP library \cite{RO12}.
-(Earlier results are presented in \cite{BOR12,BR13,GSB17}.)
-Over the last decade there has been substantial progress in the development of ATP systems for higher-order logic, including those used in this work: agsyHOL 1.0 \cite{Lin14}, cvc5 1.0 \cite{BB+22-cvc5}, E 2.6 \cite{SCV19}, HOLyHammer 0.21 \cite{KU13-arXiv}, lambdaE 22.03.23 \cite{VB+21}, Leo-III 1.6.6 \cite{SB18}, Satallax 3.5 \cite{Bro12}, Vampire 4.6.1 \cite{BR20-SUP}, and Zipperposition 2.1 \cite{BB+21}.
+An alternative to developing native modal logic ATP systems is to translate modal logic problems to classical first-order logic \cite{Ohl91,BG07} or higher-order logic \cite{BOR12,BR13,BP13}, and then solve the first- resp.\ higher-order logic problems.
+Translations to higher-order logic were primarily motivated by the automation of modal logics with propositional, second-order or generally higher-order quantification; they turned out to provide convincing automation for standard first-order modal logics with acceptable performance and, in particular, unchallenged flexibility~\cite{GSB17,Ben19,SS+23}.
+In particular, this indirect approach provides a rich ecosystem for adjusting the different properties of the modal logic under consideration.
+In this article three state-of-the-art ATP systems and one model finder are evaluated on translations of first-order modal logic problems taken from the QMLTP library \cite{RO12}.
+Earlier results, also for other classical ATP systems, are presented in \cite{BOR12,BR13,GSB17,SS+23}.
+Over the last decade there has been substantial progress in the development of reasoning systems for classical first-order and higher-order logic, including those used in this work: E 3.0.03~\cite{SCV19,VB+21}, Leo-III 1.7.8~\cite{SB18}, Nitpick 2016~\cite{BN10-ITP}, and Vampire 4.8~\cite{BR20-SUP}.